MouadhGnichi/Github-Finder/README.md

 ### `npm run build`
 Builds the app for production to the build folder.

-This website is also deployed with url: https://githubsearcher1.netlify.app/
+This website is also deployed.
+Its url: https://githubsearcher1.netlify.app/